ayynny/cse15l-lab-reports/LabReport3.md

 ## Part 1 - Bugs
 The bug I will be addressing is from List Methods.

-A failure-inducing input for the buggy program, as a JUnit test and any associated code:
+**A failure-inducing input for the buggy program, as a JUnit test and any associated code:**
-(write it as a code block in Markdown):
 ```
 import static org.junit.Assert.*;
 import org.junit.*;